There is no secrets to success. It is the result of preparation,

 Indeed, being overweight continues to be an epidemic that demands attention from the population, intervention from health care providers, and practical approaches to manage a healthier lifestyle.
 Yet, there are inherent flaws with the way it’s currently being approached.
 Aside from the unrealistic promises made by many of these weight loss “solutions,” another issue surrounding weight loss is the fact that the vast majority of individuals pursuing loss of body fat are dictating their efforts based solely on one narrow measure: body weight.

 What’s the problem with focusing on the number on the scale?
 After all, isn’t it called weight loss?
 Here, we debunk the weight loss myth and unveil the real measures of health, which can be used as guiding points to help you create a fuller picture of your wellness.
-We’ll also cover the powerful solutions for measuring these values and how having this knowledge can set the foundation for a more comprehensive approach to achieving and maintaining a healthy body composition.
+We’ll also cover the powerful solutions for measuring these values, such as the DEXA scan, and how having this knowledge can set the foundation for a more comprehensive approach to achieving and maintaining a healthy body composition.

 In their quest to reduce body fat, most people use the scale as the guiding factor to determine their starting point and progress.
 They may also use weight as the basis for framing their goals; often we hear people struggling in their quest to lose “the last ten pounds.”